Learn how to make a gorgeous DIY copper curtain rod!

 If you’ve been reading here for any length of time, you know that I’m a big fan of finding my own way to do things for our home.
 If there’s a way that I can DIY something instead of purchasing it, that’s generally what I’m going to do.
-So, when Corey and I started to focus a little more on making our bedroom a beautiful and comfortable place to be, I knew we’d be tackling as many of the projects as we could ourselves.
+So, when Corey and I started to focus a little more on making our bedroom a beautiful and comfortable place to be, I knew we’d be tackling as many of the projects as we could ourselves – including a DIY copper curtain rod.
 One of the things we’ve been talking about the longest for that room is the curtains – we used to have curtains in there, but we stole them for Jackson’s room and never got around to replacing them.

 We’ve tried the whole DIY curtain rod thing before, and while we were very pleased with our efforts at the time it’s definitely not my style anymore.
 When we started talking about putting up curtains in our room, we knew we wanted to give the project another go.
 I’ve been dreaming of something more fun than a plain silver curtain rod for a while now – we originally discussed trying acrylic, but it’s not super easy to get your hands on.

-So, we did what we normally do in these situations – we headed to Lowe’s and wandered around until inspiration struck.
+So, we did what we normally do in these situations – we headed to the hardware store and wandered around until inspiration struck.
 When we saw the copper pipes, we knew we had our answer.